 The first technical information we need to gather about any website is the type of web technologies used by it, such as

 By knowing this information, we can research for vulnerabilities that target any specific technology.
 There are many online services for gaining information about a website’s technology.
 The two most popular are:

 The given figure shows how we used the BuiltWith service to retrieve information about the organization in question.
 The results returned were comprehensive and open the door for further investigation into every technology used on this site.

-Armed with this information, we can go to vulnerabilities databases that list security vulnerabilities and exploits associated with each technology and operating system.
+Armed with this information, we can go to vulnerability databases that list security vulnerabilities and exploits associated with each technology and operating system.

 For instance, in our previous example, the target was using WordPress as a content management system.
 Thus, we go to CVE Details and search for vulnerabilities associated with WordPress.

 There are many online repositories with databases of vulnerabilities and exploits.
 The following are the most popular:

 You may ask yourself now, why you should do an analysis like this.
 Analyzing the vulnerabilities with OSINT tools is of high interest when it comes to vendor risk management or technical due diligence.

 According to Gartner, cybersecurity ratings will become as important as credit ratings when assessing the risk of business relationships.